rubiefawn/remedy/docs/content/abilities.md

 		<b>Components</b> Somatic <br />
 		<b>Casting Time</b> 1 action <br />
 		<b>Duration</b> 1 round <br /><hr />
 		You touch a creature, bestowing upon it a blessing.
-That creature gains advantage (d4) on all checks until the beginning of your next turn.
+That creature gains advantage on all checks until the beginning of your next turn.
 	</TabItem>
 	<TabItem value="mastery">
 		<b>Mana Cost</b> 1 <br />
 		<b>Components</b> Somatic <br />
 		<b>Casting Time</b> 1 action or bonus action <br />
 		<b>Duration</b> 1 round <br /><hr />
 		You touch a creature, bestowing upon it a blessing.
-That creature gains advantage (d4) on all checks until the beginning of your next turn.
+That creature gains two advantage on all checks until the beginning of your next turn.
 	</TabItem>
 </Tabs>